counterflow-ai/dragonfly-analyzers/README.md

 # Dragonfly Analyzers

-These are a collection of analyzers to use with the [Dragonfly Machine Learning Engine (MLE)] (https://github.com/counterflow-ai/dragonfly-mle)on [OPNids](https://opnids.io).
+These are a collection of analyzers to use with the [Dragonfly Machine Learning Engine (MLE)](https://github.com/counterflow-ai/dragonfly-mle)on [OPNids](https://opnids.io).
 An analyzer processes an input event, updating the event with additional information or caching data from the event in Redis for future use.

 ## Usage

 Analyzers must be installed in the root directory of the MLE.
 For most installations this is `/usr/local/dragonfly-mle/analyzer`.
 Analyzer usage is specified in the `/usr/local/dragonfly-mle/config.lua` file.

 For convenience, we have included a script to install the analyzers and filters included in this repo.

 ### Step 1: Connect to the OPNids CLI